 Mr. A and I have a very unusual child support situation.
 He owes me child support.
 However, since we are remarried, any support he pays comes right back to the two of us.

 For a few years during our divorce, having sole custody of our children, I was on welfare.
 Our oldest child has Down Syndrome and it was necessary for me to be home to care for him.
-Mr. A fell behind on child support for several years, and now there is a balance due.
+Mr. A fell behind on child support for a period of time, and now there is a balance due.

 To the tune of just under $10,000.00.